DeLarverie was born 'way down yonder' in New Orleans, Louisiana.

 =S.V.A.
 Annual Conference & Reunion=

 King Storme DeLarverie will be on the dais of the STONEWALL Veterans' Association's "S.V.A.
 Annual Conference & Stonewall Veterans Reunion".
-Celebrating the 40th anniversary of the Stonewall Rebellion, Storme is one of the 40 special speakers symbolic of the 40 years.
-Besides the S.V.A., Storme is speaking on his longtime starring role in the famous Jewel Box Revue.
+Celebrating the 40th anniversary of the Stonewall Rebellion, Storme is one of the 40 special speakers symbolic of the 40 years!
+Besides talking about the significance of the S.V.A., Storme is speaking on his longtime starring role in the famous Jewel Box Revue.
 Confirmed public officials include U.S. Congressmember Yvette Clarke, NYC Councilmembers Bill De Blasio, John "J-Lu" Liu and Rosie Mendez plus Council candidates Yetta Kurland, Ken Diamondstone and Margaret Chin.
 The yearly event in 2009 happens on Saturday, June 27th from 4:15 p.m. to 7 p.m. at the New York City GLBT Community Center in Manhattan.
 Folks will be greeted by Storme's cute godson AnDre Christie.
 Look for Storme during intermission and the finale dancing to the "Songs of The Stonewall Club"!

 * * * * *